Gona-Re-Zhou National Park

-Gonarezhou National Park is the second largest game reserve in the country.
-Situated on the south eastern border of the country, below Chimanimani.
-The park is part of the Great Limpopo Transfrontier Park; made up of Gona-Re-Zhou, Kruger National Park and Limpopo National Park.
+Gonarezhou National Park is the second largest game reserve in Zimbabwe, and is situated on the south eastern border of the country, below Chimanimani, and shares the Mozambique border.
+The park is part of the Great Limpopo Transfrontier Park; made up of Gona-Re-Zhou in Zimbabwe, Kruger National Park in South Africa and Limpopo National Park in Mozambique.

 The Gonarezhou National Park straddles the Save and Runde Rivers and their confluence/floodplain in the north and the Mwenezi River in the south.
 The towering Chilojo Cliffs form a backdrop to the Runde River and are visible from 50 kilometres away.
 The park is home to the rare nyala antelope as well as a host of other antelope species, and all the big game associated with a dry, lowland area.
 The park is noted for its big tusker elephant bulls synonymous with those of the Northern Kruger National Park; in fact its name in Shona means “place of the elephants” and many say these are the biggest and meanest you’ll find anywhere!